 Solidarity rallies were held in conjunction with Sunday’s Forward on Climate march, with events in San Francisco and Los Angeles drawing thousands.

-The climate movement keeps breaking its own records – the largest civil disobedience action for an environmental issue, the largest climate-centered rally, an ever-expanding campaign to divest fossil fuel holdings.
+The climate movement keeps breaking its own records: the largest civil disobedience action for an environmental issue, the largest climate-centered rally, and an ever-expanding campaign to divest fossil fuel holdings.
 But the signs that President Obama will nix the pipeline seem to be waning, despite his renewed rhetoric on climate change.